Time-dependent flux backgrounds in type IIB supergravity: Discussions

 \subsection{\textit{5.
 Time-dependent warped flux backgrounds}}

 Here, by warped we refer to a nonzero $A(y)$ as in \eqref{eq:10DMetricDoubleWarp}, while we continue to refer to $\beta(x)$ as the 6D scale factor exponent.
 In this work, all the constructions work with $A(y)=0$.
 However, our quest is to construct viable time-dependent 4D spacetimes within the framework of 10D supergravity theory, regardless of other ingredients like $A(y)$.
 One time-dependent background with $A(y)\neq 0$, but $\beta(x)=0$, arises in the GKP setup \cite{Giddings:2001yu}.
 As also pointed out in \cite{Frey:2024jqy}, any 4D Ricci-flat metric (with conformally Ricci-flat internal manifold) solves type IIB supergravity equations in presence of D-branes and O-planes, and self-dual $\t F_5$ featuring $[4,1]$ and $[0,5]$ components and imaginary self-dual $G_3$ featuring harmonic $[0,3]$ components.
 This can be checked straightforwardly.
 Thus, for example, a 4D Kasner metric is a viable time-dependent 4D metric as it is Ricci-flat.
 Note that the GKP fluxes are of MN-type, which we did not consider in the current work.
 It would be important to solve the supergravity equations while keeping both $A(y),\beta(x)$ nontrivial, allowing both MN and non-MN type fluxes along with local sources, and searching for allowed time-dependent 4D spacetimes.
 We leave such a detailed scan for future work.
 Obtaining a time-dependent background that approaches a GKP background with a warped 4D Minkowski component at late times will be important, as such backgrounds are of particular interest in particle physics phenomenology (for reviews, see \cite{Agrawal:2022rqd,Maharana:2012tu,Cicoli:2023opf}).
+Moreover, effects of quantum corrections including higher-order curvature corrections (e.g., \cite{Dasgupta:2014pma, Dasgupta:2018rtp, Dasgupta:2019vjn}) on the allowed 4D spacetimes $\h g^E_{\mu\nu}(t)$, regardless of the sign of $\h R^E(t)$, will be important to study for early universe cosmologies.